“As I perform Bach’s Chaconne, I feel as though I am given a rare glimpse over the edge.”

 Magisterial

 Bach himself played the violin 'neatly and penetratingly' according to his son Carl Philipp Emanuel.
 He knew Biber and Von Westhoff, who wrote similar pieces for solo violin.
 Can you imagine what Bach must have sounded like in this music, which was soon known as the best school of learning for violinists ?
-Would he have seen the pieces as 'exercise' or more as an outlet for all his intelligence and emotion ?
+Would he have seen the pieces as 'exercises' or more as an outlet for all his intelligence and emotion ?

 'I don't know enough about that ...
 But I can hardly imagine that it was only exercise, although in the fugues he worked so masterfully in terms of voicing that it must have given him satisfaction on a technical composition level too!'